golang-templates/seed/README.md

 ### Why GitHub Actions, not any other CI server

 GitHub Actions is out-of-the-box if you are already using GitHub.
 However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in Makefile.
-You can also use the `docker` make target to run the build inside a docker container.
+You can also use the `docker` or `release` make target to run the build or release using a docker container.

 ### How can I use Make on Windows

 Use [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or try [Make Windows port](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058).

+### How can I create a Docker image, deb/rpm/snap package, Homebrew Tap, Scoop App Manifest etc.

+Take a look at GoReleaser [docs](https://goreleaser.com/customization/) as well as [its repo](https://github.com/goreleaser/goreleaser/) how it is dogfooding its functionality.

 ### How can I create an application installation script